 (ii) interest on and other expenses of borrowings under section 44;

-(i) moneys necessary to be paid by way of the interest on, and repayment of, any moneys advanced to the Fund by the Treasurer under section 45;
+(i) moneys necessary to be paid by way of the interest on, and repayment of, any moneys advanced to the Account by the Treasurer under section 45;

 (j) any moneys paid under section 46;

-(k) any expenses prescribed by the regulations to be expenses that are to be charged to the Fund.
+(k) any expenses prescribed by the regulations to be expenses that are to be charged to the Account.

-(2) The sum charged to the Fund under subsection (1)(f) must be credited to an account established by the Treasurer for the purposes referred to in subsection (1)(f) in the Trust Fund constituted under the Financial Administration and Audit Act 1985 section 9.
+(2) The sum charged to the Account under subsection (1)(f) must be credited to a Treasurer’s special purpose account established for the purposes referred to in subsection (1)(f) under section 10 of the Financial Management Act 2006.

+[Section 43 amended by No. 77 of 2006 s.
+17.]

 44. Power to borrow

 (1) The WALA or the AK Reserve Minister may, if the Treasurer approves, borrow sums of money upon the guarantee of the Treasurer for the purposes of carrying out the WALA’s functions under section 11 or the Minister’s functions under section 12, as the case requires.